International and National Driver CPC

 Previously, if your Driver CPC had expired and you wanted to return to driving professionally, you had to take 35 hours of periodic training before you were allowed to return.

-- take a seven-hour ‘return to driving’ training course
+- complete the a seven-hour ‘Return to Driving’ CPC course

 - start driving professionally again in the UK